 You might wonder why it’s necessary to find and manage hyperlinks in a Word document.
 Here are a few reasons:

-- Updates: Update outdated links to reflect new information or resources.
+- Updates: Replace outdated links with current ones to reflect new information or resources.

 Finding hyperlinks in a Word document is simpler than it seems.
 Here are several methods you can use: